0xrdan/claude-plugins/README.md

 Want to suggest a plugin for this marketplace?
 Open an issue or PR!

-If this project, including any of the plugins in it, is working well for you and would like to support me, just help spread the word.
-Thanks!
+If you like what I'm doing, please feel free to share!